This article is specially written to explain how to prepare the Malaysian-style chicken rendang.

 I also like to add all the salt required to the chicken.
 In this recipe, I add 15g of salt to 1kg of chicken, combine well and keep aside to marinate for a while.
 The salt will penetrate more effectively into the thicker part of the meat by using this method.

 2. Blend the rendang paste

-The rendang paste is prepared by blending ginger, galangal, lemongrass, and chili with a small amount of water.
+The rendang paste is prepared by blending ginger, galangal, lemongrass, and red chilies with a small amount of water.
 These are the basic components of any rendang paste, and some recipes include onion and garlic, as well.
 There is no definitive formula as the flavor of the rendang from different regions in Malaysia has its regional characteristics.
-I am cooking the chicken rendang with a generic approach of the Malaysian rendang in general.
+I am cooking the Traditional Malaysian chicken rendang with a generic approach.

 You need a blender or food processor to do the heavy lifting for you because it is very time-consuming to do it manually with the mortar and pestle

 The preparation seems simple, but there are a few tricks you should know if you want to make an excellent chicken rendang paste.